 The approach for telehealth services for time and distance standards in 2026 remains unchanged from 2023 and later years.
 Please refer to the 2023 Letter to Issuers for more information.
-As noted in the 2025 Payment Notice, we want to ensure that telehealth services do not reduce the availability of in-person care.
+As noted in the preamble to the final 2025 Payment Notice, we want to ensure that the availability of telehealth services do not reduce the availability of in-person care.
 We explained that more research would be needed before we could analyze whether counting telehealth is appropriate for purposes of a QHP meeting network adequacy time and distance standards.
 Because time and distance standards are a metric related to physical access, taking telehealth into account in measuring that metric is complex.